 6) Using EQ to Clear Up Unwanted Noise and Emphasize Desired Sounds

 More seasoned engineers and producers will tell you that using EQ is super easy, but I find it pretty difficult because there are a lot of options.
-If you want to read more about Channel EQ, I recommend checking out this article here.

 When using the EQ, just ask yourself what about the instrument you don’t like?
 Is there too much low-end?
 Does it sound kind of muffled and muddy?
 Or are there weird hissing sounds, crashes, almost like a high-pitched “tst” sound, like a drum cymbal?

 The channel EQ is what you can do to clear out some of that noise.
 Like I mentioned in my article on using EQ on guitars, I’ve really grown to enjoy using it, because I find that using a bit of Channel EQ is the difference between having a guitar part that sounds awful and a guitar part that sounds great.

 For instance, I use the Channel EQ to eliminate some of the low-end and mid-range on a guitar part.

 The other day, when I mixed a nylon string guitar part, I scooped out the range between 20-100 Hz, dropped the low-mid-range around 200Hz, increased the EQ around 500Hz-3000Hz, as well as 5000Hz to 9000Hz, and it made all the difference.

 In the image above, you can see what the I did to make the nylon string guitar sound a lot better.

 You can check out the final song at the following link:

 In worst-case scenarios, the instrument might be so bad that you have to simply replace it with a new plugin via my guide.
 I’ve found this to be the case with Garageband’s stock-guitars.